cmdalbem/portfolio/src/pages/meu-corre/index.md

     <img src="./problemtree.png"/>
 </jumbo>

-## A Design Sprint semi-marathon
+## The Design ~Sprint~ Semi-Marathon

-Normally Design Sprints are done in an intense week of work, but since this was a sideproject for all of us, we made a longer version of the sprint that would last a whole month: each week corresponding to one of the days of the Design Sprint 2.0 format popularized by [https://ajsmart.com/](AJ&Smart).
+Normally Design Sprints are done in an intense week of work, but since Meu Corre was a sideproject for all of us, I planned a longer version of the process that would last a whole month: each week corresponding to one of the days of the Design Sprint 2.0 format popularized by [https://ajsmart.com/](AJ&Smart).

 <!-- I organized it like this:
 * **Week 1 - Defining the challenge**: we'll summarize everything we've learned, from all the interviews we've done, countless articles and community posts we've read and hours of videos we've watched.